How to make a Card Game / Tarot Deck

 You can see our list of recommended image editing programs here: https://help.thegamecrafter.com/article/31-design-tools

-You will want to open the template directly into the editing program then design on top of the template using layers.
-That way the base image size is correct.
+You will want to open the template directly into the editing program, then design on top of the template using layers.
+That way, the base image size will be correct.

-When finished export each image as either Jpg or Png.
+When finished, export each image in either PNG (recommended) or JPG format.
 We are not able to accept any other file types.

 -------------------------------------------------------------------------------------------------------------